FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-authorization-with-angular-and-aspnetcore.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-# Authentication in Angular with NgRx and ASP.NET Core

 In this blog post I want to describe how you can add authentication and authorization in your Angular app using NgRx.
 We are using an ASP.NET Core backend to get our secure data from and a custom STS which we use for the authentication and the id token as well as an access token.

 This is a follow up post of [Authentication and Authorization with Angular and ASP.NET Core using OIDC and OAuth2](https://offering.solutions/blog/articles/2020/05/18/authentication-and-authorization-with-angular-and-asp.net-core-using-oidc-and-oauth2/) so if you want to get into the complete setup you might give this blog post a shot first :-) We will build this one basically up on the app which was mentioned in the references blog post.